ably-labs/chessdemo/README.md

 - All players require my Ably API Key
 - No way to offer or accept a draw
 - clunky user interface
+- internally we should use UCI chess notation, rather than algebriac, which is harder to parse, more dependent on context, and not understood by various chess libraries.
+Algebriac notation should only be used for user interaction.